snoblucha/typo3_listfeusers/README.md

 ## Static files

-Here are the stacic files, that are provided with the lugins.
+Here are the stacic files, that are provided with the plugins.

 ### List logged user